 The levy is part of the government’s initiative to encourage employers to invest in apprenticeships through funds they have more control over.

-To talk to us about enrolling IT apprentices on our accelerated programmes, call us on 0800 081 6022 or complete our contact form and we’ll get back to you fast.
+To enrol an IT apprentices on our award-winning digital programmes, call us on 0800 081 6022 or complete our contact form and we’ll get back to you fast.

 The Apprenticeship Levy is a government initiative changing the way apprenticeships are funded in the UK.
 There are three things employers need to know: